 Since her arrival from Toronto in 2000, Judi Price-Rosen has been a Jewish communal professional in Winnipeg.
 She was employed for twelve years at the Jewish Federation of Winnipeg, beginning as Director of Leadership Development and eventually becoming Director of Women’s Philanthropy.
 In 2014, Judi became Gray Academy of Jewish Education’s first Director of Admissions.
 She will be completing Partnership for Excellence in Jewish Education’s (PEJE) “Atideinu” program for Jewish Day School Admissions Directors this coming June.
 Judi holds an Honours B.A.
 (Psychology) from the University of Toronto and M.A.
 (Jewish Professional Service) from Spertus Insitute of Jewish Learning and Leadership (Chicago).
 She is also a Fellow of the iCenter (Chicago), a national hub and catalyst for building, supporting and shaping the field of contemporary Israel education.
 Judi credits her strong Jewish foundation to twenty summers spent at Camp Ramah in Canada.

 David Borzykowsi, Director of Marketing and Communications

 David is a proud graduate of Gray Academy’s class of 2001.
-For the past two years David served as the Marketing and Communications manager of Bialik Hebrew Day School in Toronto.
+In the past, David served as the Marketing and Communications manager of Bialik Hebrew Day School in Toronto.
 Prior to that, he worked at the Centre for Israel and Jewish Affairs in Toronto.
-David will work closely with the school’s leadership team to develop and implement communication strategies with Gray Academy’s key constituencies and various audiences in the community.
+David works closely with the school’s leadership team to develop and implement communication strategies with Gray Academy’s key constituencies and various audiences in the community.